 changed batteries now my camera will not reconnect to wifi

 If this does not work, or there is no response from your device at all after inserting the battery, please give our support team a call at one of the numbers available here.
-We’re taking additional steps to protect our team and help reduce the spread of COVID-19, so this has resulted in longer than normal wait times.
-If you are outside of the US, please read our response to COVID-19 here to see how to contact support.
-I hope this helps!
+If you are outside of the US, please visit here to see how to contact support.

 You can’t possibly be telling us the way to fix the battery powered doorbell that is screwed into the brick on the front of our house is to bring it indoors near the router?